 - 3.1 Students shall attend regularly.
-If a student's attendance is not satisfactory, or a student is unable to attend for legal reasons, the Director of Academic Registry, authorised to act under power delegated by Senate, and following consultation with the student apprentice's employer and Faculty or School, may determine that the student be precluded from continuing their studies and, where applicable, their registration be terminated.
-A student who is prevented for legal reasons from attending will, in the first instance, normally be suspended for a period agreed with their employer and the University.
-Where registration is terminated, a person who ceases in this way to be a student of the University may make representations to the Vice-Chancellor, who may exercise Statutory power to re-admit the student. - 3.2 If a student's progress in the programme of study is not satisfactory, the Director of Academic Registry, authorised to act under power delegated by Senate, and following consultation with the student apprentice's employer and Faculty or School, may determine that the student be precluded from continuing their studies, and, where applicable, their registration be terminated.
-A person who ceases in this way to be a student of the University may make representations to the Vice-Chancellor, who may exercise Statutory power to readmit the student. - 3.3 No student shall be treated as having completed a particular programme of study unless the student shall have complied with such conditions as the Senate may from time to time prescribe with relation thereto. - 3.4 Absence due to ill health shall within three days be notified by students to their employer as specified in the employer's absence processes.
-The employer will notify the Head of Department and advise if the absence extends or is likely to extend beyond the period of three days.
-Apart from illness, students will be granted leave of absence only with the prior permission of the employer, and in consultation with the Head of their Department or the person to whom the Head of Department delegates responsibility in this matter.
+If a student's attendance is not satisfactory, or a student is unable to attend for legal reasons, the Director of Academic Registry, authorised to act under power delegated by Senate, and following consultation with the student's Faculty or School, may determine that the student be precluded from continuing their studies and, where applicable, their registration be terminated.
+A student who is prevented for legal reasons from attending will, in the first instance, normally be suspended for a period not exceeding 12 months.
+Where registration is terminated, a person who ceases in this way to be a student of the University may make representations to the Vice-Chancellor, who may exercise Statutory power to readmit the student. - 32 If a student's progress in the programme of study is not satisfactory, the Director of Academic Registry, authorised to act under power delegated by Senate, and following consultation with the student's Faculty or School, may determine that the student be precluded from continuing their studies, and, where applicable, their registration be terminated.
+A person who ceases in this way to be a student of the University may make representations to the Vice-Chancellor, who may exercise Statutory power to readmit the student. - No student shall be treated as having completed a particular programme of study unless the student shall have complied with such conditions as the Senate may from time to time prescribe with relation thereto. - 3.4 Absence due to ill health shall within three days be notified by students to the Head of their Department if the absence extends or is likely to extend beyond the period of three days.
+Apart from illness students will be granted leave of absence only with the prior permission of the Head of their Department or the person to whom the Head of Department delegates responsibility in this matter. - 3.5 The University will require students in receipt of Research Council or other awards to satisfy such terms and conditions of their awards as are acceptable to the University. - 3.6 If any students are required by: - (a) their Head of Department or Group, or - (b) the Director of Studies for their programme of study, or - (c) the personal tutor to whom they have been assigned, or - (d) any Officer of the University, or - (e) the Director of Academic Registry or other Senior Administrative Officer, or - (f) the Dean of their Faculty or the Head of the School - (g) the Director of Student Support and Safeguarding or other Professional Services Manager to see such person, the students shall attend at such place and time as shall be specified.